Skips at Le Tour & Froome’s Defence

 An empty jar of Confiture de Mandarine o Tangerine?
 Je ne sais pas! (someone will let me know) (I hope!)

 We have purchased some new CX style Ebikes this year, from Wilier.

 Don’t Just Watch it on the Tele…

-Start planning your European Cycling Holiday for France Next Year!
+Start planning your European Cycling Holiday for France!

 Topbike TdF 1 Tour

-With this year’s TdF we have eight days of race viewing, covering stage starts, finishes and KOMs.
-We’ll be starting near the alps, before venturing into the Pyrenees.
-We’ll have the opportunities to climb the famed Cols of Tourmalet, Peyresourde and Aspin amongst many others.
+For the 2019 TdF Paris Tour we have seven days of race viewing, covering stage starts, finishes, feedzones and KOMs.
+We’ll be starting near the Pyrenees, before venturing into the Alps, on our way to Paris.
+We’ll have the opportunities to climb the famed Cols of Tourmalet, Peyresourde, Aspin, Ventoux, Alpe d’Huez, Glandon and Galibier amongst many others.
 With a mix of luxury accommodation and traditional hotels, haute and provincial cuisine, we’ll finish with a ride around Paris.